 It is also noteworthy that Bundi is as much a Blue City as Jodhpur is although not many are aware of this.
 There are parts where this Blueness is distinctly visible in various shades.
 Of course the real view is from the top of the hills but that is a different story (I did visit the fort later and will do a separate post on it).

-I spent considerable amount of time walking around the city and finally started walking towards the Nawal Sagar Lake, one of Bundi’s many lakes.
+I spent a considerable amount of time walking around the city and finally started walking towards the Nawal Sagar Lake, one of Bundi’s many lakes.
 It is located just at the right place to offer great reflections of the Garh Palace and Taragarh Fort.
 Apart from the obvious visual delight, it also has a partially submerged Varuna temple.
 Since it is inside the water, it was not possible to have a closer look at the temple but from what I could see, it follows the same design as some other bigger temples in the Hadoti region such as Badoli and Jhalrapatan.

 In short, Bundi is a smaller but more intimate artistic experience, compared to the more opulent palaces and forts of Jaipur, The Pink City but tourism is increasing here too.
 It is also a place where every time I learn about some other attraction.
 This trip was also no exception as I learnt about certain sites with newly discovered prehistoric paintings (Like Bhimbetka).
 These are apparently scattered around a 30 km radius around Bundi.
 So, like a clever movie franchise, Bundi is dangling another carrot in front of me.
 Another trip will have to be planned soon.